thatsadeal/groupproject/README.md

    * ...
 * [Setting Screen]
    * User can edit home and work address
-   USer can choose what data privacy to share
+   User can choose what data privacy to share
    User can edit email
    User can edit phone number
    User can view legal document